Meet Our Team

 Dr. Alesci is an epidemiologist and health services researcher whose experience in policy/program evaluation and quantitative data analysis is complemented by extensive project-management and report-writing expertise.
 A leader in health promotion, she has led projects to evaluate interventions on physical activity, healthy eating, and tobacco use, an area in which she has also implemented participatory research and action projects.
 Dr. Alesci has evaluated numerous health policies, including CMS’ Bundled Payments for Care Improvement initiative, and has developed academic journal articles, reports, and presentations to communicate findings to relevant stakeholders.
 She lives with her family in Minnesota, and enjoys fitness training, cooking, and volunteering at her daughter’s school.

-Kristen Cribbs, MPH
+Kristen Cribbs, PhD, MPH

-Ms. Cribbs is multidisciplinary public health practitioner who participates in programmatic, policy, and research initiatives to promote older adults’ well-being.
+Dr. Cribbs is multidisciplinary public health practitioner who participates in programmatic, policy, and research initiatives to promote older adults’ well-being.
 In recent years, she has served as Deputy Director of Educational Services at the Alzheimer’s Foundation of America, where she managed professional training and education initiatives and was involved in capacity-building and outreach; Director of the Human Research Protection Program at the City University of New York School of Public Health; and on a national Department of Veterans Affairs (VA) initiative to standardize palliative care practice across VA inpatient care settings.
 Originally from Scottsdale, Arizona, Kristen now lives in New York City.
 In her spare time, she enjoys traveling, running, and DIY projects.

 Estevan Garcia, MD, DRPH, MPA, CPE, CPPS, CPHRM, FAAP